Lars van der Laan

 About me

-Beyond methodology, I apply these ideas in biomedical and technology domains, through research internships at Genentech, the Fred Hutchinson Cancer Center, and Netflix.
+Beyond methodology, I apply these ideas in biomedical and technology domains through research internships at Genentech, the Fred Hutchinson Cancer Center, and Netflix.
 I also contribute to the tlverse open-source software ecosystem and consult for TLRevolution.